odino/odino.github.com/source/_posts/2016-10-24-2-web-apis-im-particularly-excited-about.markdown

 date: 2016-10-25 01:02
 comments: true
 categories: [web, api, chrome, web payments, push notifications]
+description: Web Push Notifications and Payment Requests are exciting, as they open up new frontiers in web development.
 ---

 In the past few months we have seen Google and Apple push in 2